algonauti/google_maps_juice/README.md

 * `precision`: can be one of: `'street_number'`, `'route'`, `'locality'`, `'postal_code'`, `'administrative_area_level_1'`, `'country'` and represents the most-specific matching component

+## Timezone

+[Google's Timezone API](https://developers.google.com/maps/documentation/timezone/intro#Requests) returns the timezone of a given geographic location; it also accepts a timestamp, in order to determine whether DST should be applied or not.

+GoogleMapsJuice provides the `GoogleMapsJuice::Timezone.by_location` method.
+Compared to Google's raw API request, it provides simpler params and some validations, in order to avoid sending requests when they would fail for sure (and then save money!) - to learn more see `spec/unit/timezone_spec.rb`.

+**Accepted params:**

+* Both `latitude` and `longitude` are mandatory
+* `timestamp` is optional and defaults to `Time.now`
+* `language` is optional

+### Timezone response

+The `by_location` method returns a `GoogleMapsJuice::Timezone::Response`.
+It's a `Hash` representation of Google's JSON response.
+However, it also provides a few useful methods:

+* `timezone_id`: unique name as defined in [IANA Time Zone Database](https://www.iana.org/time-zones)

+* `timezone_name`: the long form name of the time zone

+* `raw_offset`: the offset from UTC in seconds

+* `dst_offset`: the offset for daylight-savings time in seconds

 ## Using multiple API keys

 When your application is going to use multiple API keys, you have two options: